Mleandres/shapes_with_electron/README.md

 ### Summary

+**Disclaimer This was my first JS project after coming from a C++ background so my JS style is not the best.**

 This is a simple js app based on clicker games that produces randomly coloured squares and circles with physics on mouse click.
 The app uses electron to run as a desktop app.
 I use the matter.js library for physics simulation and p5.js for rendering.

-This was my first JS project after coming from a C++ background so my JS style is not the best.

 ### Installation